Last updated on 5 July 2022

 Search engine listing preview

-The search engine listing review tab is simply made to customize your product’s image in the searches.
-You will need to come up with a title, that’s usually your product’s title, a description that should contain your main keyword, and if you want, you can even customize your product’s link.
+The search engine listing review tab is simply made to customize your product’s information in the search results.
+You will need to come up with a title, that’s usually your product’s title, a description, and if you want, you can even customize your product’s link.